spywhere/Javatar/README.md

 * window
 	* A window to show quick panel
 * on_done
-	* A callback when item is selected
+	* A callback when item is selected (must received one argument as a Dict)
 * menu
 	* A passing menu
 * action